frankj-rpi/Scored-semantic-alignment-via-OWL-DL-semantics-on-the-GPU-/docs/semantics.md

 Concretely:

-- TensorKG computes a forward score for the pair `(v, C)` by propagating sufficient-condition support through the compiled DAG for `C`
+- TensorKG computes a forward score for the pair `(n, C)` by propagating sufficient-condition support through the compiled DAG for `C`
-- when that forward score reaches the engine's exact threshold, the engine treats `v` as supported strongly enough to materialize `C(v)`
+- when that forward score reaches the engine's exact threshold, the engine treats `n` as supported strongly enough to materialize `C(n)`
-- in other words, the forward score is a native execution view of the question "do the known sufficient conditions for `C` hold for `v`?"
+- in other words, the forward score is a native execution view of the question "do the known sufficient conditions for `C` hold for `n`?"

 Semantically, this is the task that is closest to ordinary OWL-style entailment.
 A materialized class assignment is meant to mean:

-- inside the supported fragment, TensorKG has enough positive support to conclude `C(v)`
+- inside the supported fragment, TensorKG has enough positive support to conclude `C(n)`
 - for the validated EL path, this is the main place where the repo makes a completeness claim rather than only a conservative soundness-oriented claim

 This is the semantic core of `stratified` mode.